-The following command enables the Status trap for the tower named Florida_HQ_1:
+The following command enables the Status trap for the tower named Florida\HQ\1:

 '''

-Switched CDU: set trap tower status Florida_HQ_1 on<Enter>
+Switched CDU: set trap tower status Florida HQ 1 on<Enter>

 '''

-NOTE: Enabling lower hierarchical traps automatically enables traps of higher hierarchical value: i.e. enabling an Outlet Status trap automatically enables the Infeed and Tower Status traps for that outlet.
+NOTE: Enabling lower hierarchical traps automatically enables traps of higher hierarchical value, for example, enabling an Outlet Status trap automatically enables the Infeed and Tower Status traps for that outlet.
 Conversely, if a Tower Status trap is disabled, all associated Infeed Status and Load and Outlet Status traps will be disabled.

-Enabling or disabling a load trap:
+Enabling or Disabling a Load trap: